Overview

 Furthermore, this guidance also states that Article 95(3) of the Criminal Law is applied in cases of HIV ‘exposure’ through sex work, but also generally in any case where someone knowingly living with HIV has sexual relations without using preventative measures.
 This appears to apply the law of ‘serious injury’ to any instance of alleged HIV ‘exposure’ through sex.
 The penalty is that stipulated under Article 234(2), of three to ten years’ imprisonment, enhanced in the case of death or ‘utter disability’.

-Provinces and cities can also issue their own laws and policies concerning HIV.
-For instance, in 2009, Gansu province in north-western China passed a law mandating that anyone newly diagnosed must disclose their HIV-positive status to sexual partners within a month of diagnosis, and encourage them to receive counselling and testing.
+- In 2009, Gansu province in north-western China passed a law mandating that anyone newly diagnosed must disclose their HIV-positive status to sexual partners within a month of diagnosis, and encourage them to receive counselling and testing.
 Non-disclosure may result in prosecution for ‘deliberate; HIV transmission, although the penalties are not clear.
-In 2020, it was reported that Yunnan province was considering a new law which would criminalise non-disclosure of HIV status to partners, and enable medical professionals to disclose their status.

-HIV Justice Network is aware of only three cases from China, although this is likely because media written in Chinese does not routinely appear in our media scanning.
+HIV Justice Network is aware of only four cases from China, although this is likely because media written in Chinese does not routinely appear in our media scanning.
 The first known case was identified in an academic article on phylogenetic analysis which investigated the possibility of HIV transmission from a man to a woman through unprotected sexual contact.

 A more recent case involves an HIV-positive man who bit an officer attempting to carry out a forced eviction.
 The man was initially detained for 15 days, however his sentence was extended to a year because he was HIV-positive.
 HIV was not transmitted.
 The media report is particularly concerning as it wrongly states that HIV has an ‘incubation period’ of up to 20 years.
 It is unclear whether that is information the court relied on or whether it is an error by the reporter.
 The reporter also notes that if the bitten officer becomes HIV positive, the accused could be tried for deliberately infecting someone with HIV, suggesting such cases are not unknown.